-Following shortlisting, it is intended that the selection process will involve an interview against the criteria and key skills for the role.
-Panels may test any aspect of either the essential or desirable criteria, or both.
+Following shortlisting, it is intended that the selection process will involve an interview against the criteria, key skills and competencies for the role.
+Panels may test any aspect of either the essential or desirable criteria, or key skills.
 Additional stages to the selection process may be required.
-It is intended that the interview process will take place in the week commencing 18th January 2021.
-However, this will be subject to Executive guidance on COVID-19 restrictions and candidates will be informed of interview arrangements closer to the time.
+It is intended that the interview process will take place in Belfast between week commencing 18th

+October 2021.
+However, this will be subject to Executive guidance on COVID-19 restrictions and candidates will be informed of interview arrangements (remote or face-to-face) closer to the time.
 You will be notified of the outcome (successful/unsuccessful) by email.